olavea/Rubys-TimeShip/content/blog/2024/02/12-live-streaming-is-less-stress-with-experienced-help/index.md

 ---
 title: Live streaming is less stress with an experienced dev to help
 author: "@OlaHolstVea"
 date: 2024-02-12
 ---

-# Live streaming is less stress with experienced help
+# Live streaming is less stress with an experienced dev to help

 ## Are your devs STUCK with their blog-posting? 🤔